-In addition to the in-box IMEs, Windows provides support for third-party vendors to develop their own IMEs.
-Windows 8 supports third-party IMEs for both hardware keyboards and touch keyboards.
+In addition to the in-box IMEs, third-party vendors can develop their own IMEs.
+Third-party IMEs for both hardware keyboards and touch keyboards are supported.
+Users can install these third-party IME and use them.

-In previous versions, Windows has supported third-party IMEs by allowing them to run in the Windows system.
-Users can install a third-party IME and use it.
-Windows 8 supports running third-party IMEs in the Windows system.
-In addition, Windows 8 is hardened to stop malicious IMEs and improve the security and user experience of third-party IMEs.
+Third-party IMEs run in the Windows system.
+In addition, the system is hardened to stop malicious IMEs and improve the security and user experience of third-party IMEs.

-Third-party IMEs can use the touch keyboard layout provided by Windows to link to their IME, so that users can use their IME with touch keyboards.
-However, third party IMEs can't provide their own independent touch keyboard in Windows 8.
+Third-party IMEs can use the default touch keyboard layout to link to their IME, so that users can use their IME with touch keyboards.
+However, third party IMEs can't provide their own independent touch keyboard.

 A third-party IME must meet these requirements: